Skip to main content

 Claude Code is the primary tool you'll use throughout this book.
 Its skills system (reusable instruction files called SKILL.md) and its ability to spawn specialized sub-employees are the building blocks of the Agent Factory method.

 Codex is OpenAI's AI general agent for hard engineering problems.
-It runs in two modes: a cloud mode where it works completely on its own in an isolated environment (typically 1–30 minutes per task), and a command-line tool that runs locally on your machine.
+It runs in two modes: a cloud mode where it works completely on its own in an isolated environment (typically a few minutes to half an hour per task), and a command-line tool that runs locally on your machine.

 Think of it as: the specialist you call in for the hardest jobs.
-While Claude Code handles the everyday, Codex is built for complex reasoning — designing system architectures that require deep thinking.
-Its latest model (GPT-5.3-Codex) combines frontier coding ability with advanced reasoning, and it's expanding beyond code into broader knowledge work.
+While Claude Code handles the everyday, Codex is built for complex reasoning: designing system architectures that require deep thinking.
+Its latest models combine frontier coding ability with advanced reasoning, and it's expanding beyond code into broader knowledge work.

-In cloud mode, you describe what you want, and Codex plans, builds, tests, and iterates autonomously until the work passes your tests — all in a sealed sandbox.
+In cloud mode, you describe what you want, and Codex plans, builds, tests, and iterates autonomously in a sealed sandbox until the work passes your tests.
 You can run multiple tasks in parallel, each in its own isolated environment.

 Use Codex when the task is engineering-heavy, well-scoped, and testable: major refactors, migrations, architecture spikes, debugging across large repos, or parallel implementation work that benefits from isolated environments.
 Reach for it when you want an agent to work through a substantial software task end-to-end, not just autocomplete inside a single file.